-Today, Ayurveda is not only widely used and celebrated across the Subcontinent, but has become popular in the west as a nourishing alternative or supplement to modern medicine.
-Where as western medicine is largely focused on intervention, Ayurvedic medicine is primarily concerned with prevention.
-The goal of many western doctors is to treat their patients for illnesses with manufactured drugs, which greatly differs from the aim of Ayurvedic practitioners who seek to create bodily harmony with natural remedies to prevent imbalances and illnesses from arising.
+Today, Ayurveda is not only widely used and celebrated across the Subcontinent, but has become popular in the West as a nourishing alternative or supplement to modern medicine.
+Whereas Western medicine is largely focused on intervention, Ayurvedic medicine is primarily concerned with prevention.
+The goal of many Western doctors is to treat their patients for illnesses with manufactured drugs, which greatly differs from the aim of Ayurvedic practitioners who seek to create bodily harmony with natural remedies to prevent imbalances and illnesses from arising.
 Furthermore, instead of looking at numerous patients being similarly affected by a particular disease or illness, Ayurvedic doctors prefer to look at each patient as a unique constitution that requires individualized attention.

 The History of Ayurveda:

 Unlike most ancient medical systems, the practice of Ayurveda has withstood the test of time and is still widely used today.
 Although verifiably unknown, scholars believe that Ayurveda’s roots predate recorded history and can be traced back alongside Hinduism and meditation to the Indus Valley Civilization, potentially 7,000 years ago.
 The first writings on the subject of Ayurveda can similarly be traced back alongside the practice of meditation and are found within the Hindus’ holiest scriptures, the Vedas.
-It is estimated that these writings, which are considered to be the world’s oldest pieces of literature, were written between 3000-1000 B.C.E..
+It is estimated that these writings, which are considered to be the world’s oldest pieces of literature, were written between 3000-1000 B.C.E.

 While the earliest evidence of Ayurveda practice is found within the Vedas, modern Ayurvedic knowledge is primarily based upon three important texts that were composed at a later, but still ancient, date.
 The Charak Samhita (800 BCE), Sushurta Samhita (700 BCE), and Ashtanga Hridaya Samhita (400 CE) make up what is referred to as ‘The Great Triad,’ or Brhat Trayi, and are still considered to be the authoritative texts of Ayurvedic Medicine.

 Today, Ayurveda remains the primary healthcare system throughout India, and it is believed that over 90% of the Indian population uses some form of Ayurvedic practice in their daily lives.
-While the western medical community initially gaffed at the legitimacy of Ayurveda being a suitable system of medicine, new research has begun to show how many of the treatments and therapies administered in Ayurveda do in fact work.
-Additionally, within the past 20 years a number of Ayurvedic practices and cleansing treatments have become popular in industrialized nations like the United States.
+While the Western medical community initially gaffed at the legitimacy of Ayurveda being a suitable system of medicine, new research has begun to show how many of the treatments and therapies administered in Ayurveda do in fact work.
+Additionally, within the past 20 years, a number of Ayurvedic practices and cleansing treatments have become popular in industrialized nations like the United States.

 Ayurveda’s Main Principles:

 We have already discussed how Ayurvedic Medicine is a completely holistic healthcare system that focuses on prevention.
 We also briefly talked about how Ayurveda aims to create balanced internal harmony by treating each person as a unique individual.
-In addition to these two vastly important concepts, there are a number of other central principals that should be pointed out:
+In addition to these two vastly important concepts, there are a number of other central principles that should be pointed out: